How to talk about physical & mental health at work

 If you’re worried about people at work finding out about your health issue or a condition you have, you’re certainly not alone.
-In fact, over a third of us (36%) have lied to employers about taking time off work for health-related appointments, and over two fifths (41%) say that we wouldn’t feel comfortable sharing any health issue at all with our managers.
+In fact, over a third of us (36%) have lied to employers about taking time off work for health-related appointments, and over two-fifths (41%) say that we wouldn’t feel comfortable sharing any health issue at all with our managers.

-The most common health problem hidden from employers are mental health issues, due to mental health stigma in the workplace.
+The most common health problem hidden from employers is mental health issues, due to mental health stigma in the workplace.
 But many physical health issues are kept under wraps too, including high blood pressure, arthritis, diabetes, chronic fatigue, and loss of hearing.

 Disclosing mental or physical health to your employer

 Some people feel that disclosing their health issues at work is unnecessary, or that it’s none of their employer’s business.
 But for many who need further support, it’s the stigma around health issues that stops us from being honest.

 3 in 10 worry their team members would think they can't do their job

 27% worry they would lose their job

 A fifth worry their team would think they were weak